lucasew/agena/README.md

 * Works with Android 4.1 (SDK level 16) or superior.
 * It uses the Android's activity stack to implement previous page.
 * Works fine and fast even on a 512MB Galaxy Pocket Neo and a very slow whitelabel tablet.
+* Allows seeing the full stacktrace if it finds an unhandled error.

 # Features
 * Images